ls6/Arduino-and-NFC/README.md

       };
     }
 ```
 Good luck and have fun!
-If you have some improvements to this code for [Marc's](https://github.com/marcboon/RFIDuino) (preferably) or [my](https://github.com/ls6/RFIDuino) repository on git hub and help pushing this library forward.
+If you have some improvements to this code for [Marc's](https://github.com/marcboon/RFIDuino) on git hub and help pushing this library forward.